 (The tantalizing odors waft out from under this mile-high door.
 But I can’t go any closer.
 Feet, lots of giant feet as big as me, fidget between it and myself—one step could crush my spine!
 I cower in the shadows.
 They can’t see me here.
 They don’t have eyes that magnify the light.

 Yet I, on the other hand...I gaze up and up and up...and I see HER!
 Enormous face halo’d in a cloud of luminous curls.
 The one beloved of Jake, though not in the carnal way, and not the one intertwined...no not quite intertwined, anymore: that other has mostly frayed away.)

 I try to wake up again.
 What if Zofia needs...but no. Can’t.
 I feel so, I just feel so...frayed?

 ( I barely get the lock picked when I hear feet stealing up behind us; my scan crashes into thick telepathic shielding—no mere security guard, here.
 “In quickly!”
 I hiss.
-We hurry through displays of doggie chews and kitty toys, in towers of wire baskets that Kimba in passing, humming to herself.
+We hurry through displays of doggie chews and kitty toys, in towers of wire baskets.
+As we go in Kimba hums to herself.
 “Siiiiick puppies,” she coos.)

 (The Great Door opens!
 I scamper in before the giants notice.)

 (I hear the pitter-patter of little claws.
 “Oh no!”
 Minerva hisses.
 “That rat followed us in.”

 “Not to worry,” I say, reaching into the feed aisle.
 I rip open a bag of hamster-food and sprinkle it behind us.
 “Maybe that’ll distract him.”)